danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 ## Repository

-For more information, source code, an if you want to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/DeckKit).
+For more information, source code, etc., visit the [project repository][Repository].

-## About this documentation

-The online documentation is currently iOS only.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 ## License

-DeckKit is available under the MIT license.
+RichTextKit is available under the MIT license.
+See the [LICENSE][License] file for more info.